 Although during his 2009 election campaign President Susilo Bambang Yudhoyono pledged to uphold human rights, the reality over the two years of his administration indicates a different reality.
+Human rights violations continue to occur and are disregard by the state.

 Human Rights & Justice